Particle Production Scenario in an Algebraically Coupled Quintessence Field with a Dark Matter Fluid: Thermodynamic relations

+It is important to note that if the interaction function only depends on the temperature potential \(\theta\), the fluid evolves non-adiabatically while the particle number density remains conserved.
+However, the inclusion of \(\varphi\) in the interaction function can simultaneously generate matter and entropy production in the background fluid.
+If the interaction function \(f\) depends on both Lagrange multipliers, an interesting phenomenon may occur.
+The derivatives inside the parenthesis in the above equation take alternate signs, and it is possible for certain model choices that:

+This scenario indicates the adiabatic matter production mechanism.
+However, for simplicity, we proceed with the interaction function as defined in Eq.~\eqref{action_general}.
+The corresponding contribution to entropy becomes:

-Therefore, due to the dependence of \(\varphi\) in the interaction function, the fluid particle density may increase or decrease, resulting in a change in entropy.
+Hence, the dependence of \(\varphi\) in the interaction function may increase or decrease the fluid particle density, resulting in a change in entropy.
 Consequently, the evolution of the fluid sector becomes non-adiabatic.
-As the interaction parameter induces changes in number density and entropy, the corresponding change in energy density of the fluid sector can be explored using the thermodynamic relation:
+As the interaction parameter induces changes in number density and entropy, the corresponding change in energy density of the fluid sector can be explored using the first thermodynamic relation:

-Here, \(dQ\) denotes the heat received by the fluid sector during time \(dt\), and \(V= a^3 \) signifies the comoving volume.
-For the closed system, the above relation can be re-expressed as:
+Here, \(dQ\) denotes the heat received by the fluid sector during time \(dt\), and \(V= a^3 \) signifies the comoving volume. {For a closed system where the number of particles \(N\) is constant, the above relation can be re-expressed as:}